Cuauhtémoc–Brooklyn Bridge collision: Background

 Cuauhtémoc is a sail training vessel of the Mexican Navy, often used on international goodwill tours.
 According to the Maritimes Museum, Cuauhtémoc, originally named Celaya, was designed in 1981 as part of a series of sister ships that would be used by various Ibero-American navies before sailing for the first time from Spain to Mexico in July 1982.

 The ship's training cruise, titled the "Consolidation of Mexican Independence 2025," marked the celebration of the expulsion of the final Spanish stronghold at San Juan de Ulúa from Mexican territory in 1825 by the Mexican Navy under the command of Pedro Sainz de Baranda.

 On April 4, 2025, Cuauhtémoc departed from Acapulco.
 It was then docked at South Street Seaport as the third stop of its planned eight-month trip from May 13 to 17 of that year, which was also a part of a routine visit.
 At the time of the incident, Cuauhtémoc was on a training cruise, which takes place annually and was scheduled to visit again for America's 250th anniversary on July 4, 2026.
-The ship has a listed height of 44.81 m.
+The ship has a listed height of 147 ft.

 The Brooklyn Bridge, a suspension bridge completed in 1883, spans the East River between Manhattan and Brooklyn in New York City.
 Its vertical clearance is 127 ft.

 The ship was scheduled to visit 22 ports in 15 nations over the course of 170 days.